Extreme Value Analysis based on Blockwise Top-Two Order Statistics: Mathematical Preliminaries on the Two Largest Order Statistics

-[c] Absolute continuity.
+[b] Absolute continuity.
 In general, the Fr\'echet-Welsch-distribution does not have a Lebesgue density.
-A sufficient condition is provided in Lemma~\ref{lem:density-new3} below: if $\rho$ is twice differentiable on $[0,1]$ at all but finitely many points, then $\mathcal W(\rho, \alpha, \sigma)$ has a Lebesgue-denisty if and only if $\int_0^1 \rho'(z) + z \rho''(z) \diff z = -1$.
+A sufficient condition is provided in Lemma~\ref{lem:density-new3} below: if $\rho$ is twice differentiable on $[0,1]$ at all but finitely many points, then $\mathcal W(\rho, \alpha, \sigma)$ has a Lebesgue density if and only if $\int_0^1 \rho'(z) + z \rho''(z) \diff z = -1$.